FabianHoltkoetter/ORFAP/Documents/documentation/Installation Guide.md

 To setup a MYSQL-Database on the server please refer to [this guide](http://dev.mysql.com/doc/refman/5.7/en/linux-installation.html).

 Now you are ready to go to get the application up and running!
-From here it is as simple as executing some commands (as sudo!).
+From here it is as simple as executing some commands.

 * Starting the Backend:
-`docker run -d -e "SPRING_PROFILES_ACTIVE=production" -p 8081:8080 darenegade/fapbackend `
+`sudo docker run -d -e "SPRING_PROFILES_ACTIVE=production" -p 8081:8080 darenegade/fapbackend `
 * Starting the Crawler:
-`docker run -d -p 8082:8081 arne2/fapcrawler`
+`sudo docker run -d -p 8082:8081 arne2/fapcrawler`
 * Starting the GUI:
-`docker run -d -p 8080:80 petermueller/flight-analyzer`
+`sudo docker run -d -p 8080:80 petermueller/flight-analyzer`
 * Starting the API-Gateway:
-`docker run -d -p 80:8080 darenegade/fapapigateway `
+`sudo docker run -d -p 80:8080 darenegade/fapapigateway `

 If you want you can also start the so called Watchtower.
 This docker container will keep all parts of the applications updated automatically when a new version is released.